 Progress Meeting: At least annually, we will collect updated information from you to chart the progress you have made.
 In addition, we will review your goals, make updates, incorporate external changes (e.g., tax laws, investment markets) and make recommendations to help you stay on track for what is most important to you.

-In the early stages of your career, we help as you transition into practice to establish short-term goals, including cash flow analysis, home purchases, student loan repayment strategies, and protection needs, while also building a solid foundation for your financial situation as it grows and develops.
+In the early stages of your career, we help you transition into practice and establish short-term goals, including cash flow analysis, home purchases, student loan repayment strategies, and protection needs, while also building a solid foundation for your financial situation as it grows and develops.

-When your financial scenario becomes more complex, we take a comprehensive approach to incorporate more advanced financial strategies including, cash flow analysis, estate and tax planning, retirement design, social security options, and detailed investment management.
+When your financial scenario becomes more complex, we take a comprehensive approach to incorporate more advanced financial strategies.

 Ready to expand your financial knowledge?
 Our team of experts has compiled a library full of resources hand-selected to help you navigate some of the most important life decisions you will ever make.
 Here you will find blogs covering the latest pro-tips and financial trends, podcasts addressing common financial concerns in the medical industry, how-to videos, and more.

 I have a friend who works at Novo Nordisk, a pharmaceutical company, which you may not have heard of, but undoubtedly, you've heard of what ...

 Planning for your retirement is not easy.
 There are a number of retirement saving options, like a 401(k) through your employer, individual ...